tapascript/js-array-course/readme.md

 Access the course in Bangla from here: [JavaScript Array Master Course](https://www.youtube.com/watch?v=cnClUIjNvGw&list=PLRFcjW6Dq28m62Ph9no5nUUU57dNGP_OJ)

 ### 🟠 English Course
 COMING SOON.
-This course is being planned to be part of the upcoming super series `30 Days of JavaScript` on the [tapaScript English Channel](https://youtube.com/@tapasadhikary?sub_confirmation=1).
-Subscribe, turn the notification ON, and stay tumed.
+This course is being planned to be part of the upcoming super series `40 Days of JavaScript` on the [tapaScript English Channel](https://youtube.com/@tapasadhikary?sub_confirmation=1).
+Subscribe, turn the notification ON, and stay tuned.

 ## 📚 Course Flow